 I also lay out some posts and have him step over them at the walk.
 Then I will move them closer and have him step over them.
 I step down in the stirrup on the side where he is stepping because this will shorten his stride.
 If I step down in the opposite stirrup when he takes a step, it will lengthen his stride.
 This is fun but sometimes it becomes difficult to get it right.

-This kind of practice is a game and Major does like games.
+This kind of practice is a game, and Major does like games.
 This is also a part of Western pleasure class.
 I try to make everything that we do together into a game.
 Always do this with any horse because I believe it‘s important for both the horse and rider to have fun.
-One time one of my neighbors came by and noticed me and Major out playing in the round pen and stated that the horse really likes what we were doing and he stayed for a while and watched.
+One time one of my neighbors came by and noticed me and Major out playing in the round pen and stated that the horse really likes what we were doing, and he stayed for a while and watched.

-This Video Gives Some Good Ideas for Bonding With Your Horse
+Some Ideas for Bonding With Your Horse

 Every Horse Is Different